OpenMined/PyDP/docs/introduction.rst

 This when both Epsilon and Delta is 0, it is called Perfect-Privacy.
 The values are set in such a way so that the privacy is maintained.
 This set of values is known as Privacy-Budget.

-DIFFERENTIAL - PRIVACY IN REAL WORLD
+Differential - Privacy In Real World
 ============

 Differential Privacy ensures privacy of all sorts of data which can be used by anyone to draw insights which can help them run their business.
 In the present world, Differentially Private Data Analysis is widely used and these are implemented by using various libraries.